Equality and Diversity - Key Stage 3&4

 How primary schools are celebrating difference and tackling homophobia

 Bi Visibility Day, also known as International Celebrate Bisexuality Day, has been marked each year since 1999 to highlight biphobia and to help people find the bisexual community.
 Every year on the 23rd of September, BVD celebrated bi people, while recognising the work still required to make biphobia a thing of the past.
-For a briefing based on data from Stonewall's health research into the health needs and experiences of bisexual people in Britain click here.
 Below we have series of posters highlighting Bi Visibility Champions, and some of the work they do:

 An introduction to supporting LGBT children and young people.
 This resource is suitable for all schools, colleges and settings and offers support in creating an LGBT inclusive environment, working with parents and carers, and supporting individual LGBT children and young people in mainstream and specialist settings.